Misan Harriman: Celebrities

-Harriman's photographic career has included photographing a diverse list of celebrities, including Rihanna, Stormzy, Olivia Colman, Princess Beatrice, Meghan, Duchess of Sussex, Cate Blanchett, Chiwetel Ejiofor and Tom Cruise.
+Harriman's photographic career has included photographing celebrities, including Rihanna, Stormzy, Olivia Colman, Princess Beatrice, Meghan, Duchess of Sussex, Cate Blanchett, Chiwetel Ejiofor and Tom Cruise.
 In early 2021, Harriman remotely took the photograph used to announce the pregnancy of Meghan, Duchess of Sussex.
 In June 2022, Harriman photographed one-year-old Lilibet Mountbatten-Windsor.

 Reportage

 Harriman documented the Extinction Rebellion, climate strike and anti-Trump protests in 2019.
 In the spring of 2020, he took a series of pictures of people living through the COVID-19 lockdown in his home town of Woking in a project called Lost in Isolation.
 His pictures of the Black Lives Matter protests taken in the summer of 2020 appeared on the BBC and in Vogue magazine and The Guardian, and in July were shown on the Piccadilly Lights at Piccadilly Circus in Central London.
 Harriman's triple gatefold cover for the September issue of Vogue—traditionally the most important issue of the year—included portraits of Adwoa Aboah, Marcus Rashford and 18 other activists associated with the Black Lives Matter movement from around the globe.
 He was assisted by two photographers, Cornelius Walker and Ron Timehin.